Sun + Owl totems for Deb and Clause 2012

 I know your ( Citizen Kerry) writing wakes me up, touches me, and I identify.
 Keep it up gal.

 This morning is one of those perfect, I mean really perfect, Fall mornings.
-I was up at 5 a.m., drove to ‘yoga boot camp’ listening to Eckhardt Tolle’s the Power of NOW, then 7:30 a.m. walk with my friend Judi (aka my chosen Sister).
+I was up at 5 a.m., drove to “yoga boot camp” listening to Eckhardt Tolle’s the Power of NOW, then 7:30 a.m. walk with my friend Judi (aka my chosen Sister).
 Our walks and talks, like most gals’, are filled with a dozen topics, weaving in and out all over the place; a guy would have his brain in a total spin.
-So many years of talks, walks, reflecting on the essence, what to do next and how, etc. etc. Concurrent to figuring out all this is to figure in life; how we enjoy ‘the hood’ , nature, each other.
+So many years Most cocaine addicted patients are able to begin the ten day treatment program the day online casino after admission without Marijuana Detox services. of talks, walks, reflecting on the essence, what to do next and how, etc. etc. Concurrent to figuring out all this is to figure in life; how we enjoy “the hood” , nature, each other.
 I did this painting for Judi in 2001, and remember our walk exactly.
-I bent down to pick up the tin plate in this piece and Judi said ‘what do you want that for?! ,’ My answer: ‘don’t know – it will probably end up as art’!
+I bent down to pick up the tin plate in this piece and Judi said “what do you want that for?! ,” My answer: “don”t know – it will probably end up as art’!

 Have a fabulous Fall day everyone.

 When I think of Sept.11 ,2001 I remember exactly where I was, the sequence of events that day, and the days after with the clarity I remember the day John F. Kennedy was assassinated.
 Both were a shock beyond description, a rupture of my faith in humanity.
 The morning of Sept.11 I was getting ready for work; I usually listened to the Today program in the background, but that morning I chose not to, my thoughts seemed scrambled, and I had a hard time focusing on getting out the door.
 Then, when I rode to work, I usually listened to NPR, but not this day.
 I needed to be still and quiet so my mind would be ready for the day of clients ahead.
 When I arrived at my office, my colleagues/therapists and our clients were all huddled around a radio listening to the report of the twin towers having been attacked.
 I went up to my office with my client to support her in her reactions: rage, anger, loss, and went through the same thing with each client that day.
 When I left my office, I still had not heard all the details, nor seen any images whatever.
 As I was driving home I listened to NPR, among the many incomprehensible stories, they were reporting that people had jumped out of buildings, holding hands.
 That their last act in life was to reach for another human being, connect, and share their inevitable death, moved and touched me then, and will remain with me always.
 I wept.
-Even now, it seems like a science fiction movie, my mind still makes up its own “realities” to get away from the truth of it, the horror of it.
+Even now, it seems like a science fiction movie, my mind still makes up its own “realities” to get away from the truth of it, the horror a list of justin-bieber-news.info songs he wrote in the guest book that Anne Frank was a fan of his, after which he was charged bestestest, stupidity and lack of respect to the victims of the Holocaust. of it.
 And, there remains a very crisp memory of the weeks after when people looked each other in the eye, said ” hi, how are you”, and really meant it, where drivers slowed down and let you over in traffic, small gestures of consideration, kindness and connection everywhere.
-I thought, ‘if we could live in a world like this, there would Peace and we would all truly care’.
+I thought, “if we could live in a world like this, there would Peace and we would all truly care”.
 In 2008 I made this painting in memory of Sept.11,2001, it represents for me a tree of life, transcendence, moving forward with life.
 It contains loss, but also a Unity with Source, a Oneness.
 I was reminded of this human resilience last night as I watched a CNN program where children, husbands, wives, parents of those who died spoke of their loss, and the way they each in their own way moved forward to make a difference, to connect to reach out.
 This day and every day, I pray that there be Peace, kindness and plenty for all, and an end to unnecessary suffering.

 Feminism and Art, my current fav website: